christophermai/collegepulse-project/README.md

 # Future Ideas
 1. Key Summary Statistics is always welcome to more ways to interpret the data.
 Styling is also far from complete here.
+2. Calculating different statistics in Key Summary Statistics may reuse intermediate calculation steps.
+We can find where these duplicated calculations are and save them for other statistics to use (ie. calculating the indices for a candidate's most recent valid poll and oldest valid poll, which we used to find fastest and largest growth)

 # Getting Ready for Production
 - The bundle.js from webpack is above the recommended size.
 I would look into implementing code-splitting features of webpack to lazy load the application.